Skip to main content

 Other Causes

 Most fish kills are due to naturally occurring biological occurrences.
 Observations are critical in determining the cause of a fish kill.
 One should write down a description of all living and dead animals in and around the pond (i.e., crayfish, turtles, frogs).
 Record the number, size and species of dead fish as well as any unusual behavior of live fish, such as swimming near the surface or jumping onto the bank.
-The following table presents some causes of fish kills.

 The Bad News